olin-build/olin-api/README.md

 ### People

-The People resources provides access to data and metadata about Olin community members.
+The `People` resources provides access to the `Person` collection in our mongoDB database.
+This lets users access data and metadata about Olin community members.
 Everything at Olin is done by people, so it’s probably valuable to keep some records!

 We store Person documents in the mongoDB backend.
 Each Person document has a number of fields as follows:
 ```python